JaylyDev/ScriptAPI/README.md

 ## License
 This project is licensed under the MIT license.

-Copyrights on the definition files are each contributor listed at the beginning of each definition file.
+Copyrights on the script files are each contributor listed at the beginning of each script file.